Assessing cattle after a bushfire

 Cattle are common victims of bushfires in Victoria.
 Often large numbers are affected when left in paddocks with a high fuel load such as dry grass.
 Cattle are generally less affected by fires than sheep because of their superior height and speed but they can be severely burnt if trapped (e.g. by a fence).

-Cattle may sometimes outrun a fire front, but suffer substantial burns to the feet and legs when crossing recently burnt ground.
+Cattle may sometimes outrun a fire front but, suffer substantial burns to the feet and legs when crossing recently burnt ground.
 It is important to be aware that emotions can run high during and after a bushfire.
-It is critical to seek professional animal health and welfare advice to support sound decision making.

-After a fire, teams from DEDJTR Biosecurity are assigned properties to assess the damage sustained.
+After a fire, teams from Agriculture Victoria are assigned affected areas to assess damage.
 The priority is to deal with animal welfare needs and refer any human welfare concerns to the appropriate agency.
 The initial concern will be to assess livestock and destroy those that are suffering.

 The decision to destroy livestock should only be made on the grounds that the stock are too severely burnt to survive or that it would be inhumane to keep them alive.